Drug and alcohol support services

 Harm reduction strategies for alcohol dependence

-If you experience withdrawal symptoms such as shaking, sweating, nausea or headache after several hours without a drink, please do not stop drinking suddenly as these signs mean that you are likely to be physiologically dependent and you will go into alcohol withdrawal.
+If you experience withdrawal symptoms such as shaking, sweating, nausea or headache after several hours without an alcoholic drink, please do not stop drinking alcohol suddenly as these signs mean that you are likely to be physiologically dependent and you will go into alcohol withdrawal.

 Alcohol withdrawal can be fatal and has serious complications if undertaken without medication, like seizures and confusion with hallucinations.